arushah2007/arushStudent/fullstackblog.md

 In the `Profile` model, lists, dictionaries, and a relational database are used to manage and manipulate data:

  **Lists (Rows):**
-The `_classes` attribute is stored as a JSON object in the database, behaving like a list of classes for a profile.
-Methods  like `add_class` and `remove_class` dynamically modify this list.
+In our Profile model, the `_classes` attribute is stored as a JSON column, allowing it to function like a list.
+Each profile can have multiple classes, and we provide methods to manipulate this list dynamically.

   ```python
   def add_class(self, class_name):